Consumers and governments are putting increasing pressure on financial institutions to take climate action and drive the pursuit to net zero.

 Regulation around sustainability reporting has also gained momentum.
 The mandatory ESG (Environmental, Social, and Governance) reporting requirements and political pressure around carbon mitigation have affected the banking industry.

 The urgency for banks to take action is increasing.
-Banks need to adopt sustainability in their processes and operations and commit to achieving net-zero by 2050.
-But how can banks drive emissions down?
-Keep reading to find out.
+Banks need to adopt sustainability in their processes and operations and commit to achieving net zero by 2050.

-First, banks need to get clear on their sustainable strategy and develop an action plan to deliver it.
-It’s important to determine the business model and tech required to achieve the sustainable goals, define a value proposition, and examine the company culture to identify how best to embed sustainable initiatives across the business.
+First, banks need to get clear on their sustainability strategy and develop an action plan to deliver it.
+It’s important to determine the business model and tech required to achieve the sustainable goals, define a value proposition and examine the company culture to identify how best to embed sustainable initiatives across the business.

 Banks will need products and processes to support green investments and initiatives, such as Green Loans, Green Project Finance and Green Bonds.

-Businesses can reduce paper waste and carbon emissions by digitising operations, this helps to reduce costs as well.
+Businesses can reduce paper waste and carbon emissions by digitising operations, it will help reduce costs as well.

-Our API solution enables customers to measure, reduce and compensate for their carbon footprint.
+Our Personal Carbon Manager enables customers to measure, reduce and compensate for their carbon footprint.
 Using credible data mapped to specific spend categories, you can empower and ethically 'nudge' your customers to take real action and reduce their carbon footprint.
-We can build all of this into your own digital ecosystems and brand identity.

-If you’re looking for a sustainable business solution, and you want to be on the right side of history, alongside some of the world’s biggest banks, then get in touch today.
+If you want to achieve net zero emissions and be on the right side of history, alongside some of the world’s biggest banks, then get in touch today.